Substance Abuse Training Programs

 Two research training grants support this work, one from the National Institute of Alcohol Abuse and Alcoholism (NIAAA) (The Multidisciplinary Alcoholism Research Training Program) for postdoctoral fellows and one sponsored by the NIH’s Fogarty international Center, in conjunction with NIAAA and the National Institute on Drug Abuse (NIDA), that trains early and mid-career scientists and medical doctors from Ukraine.

-Medical education lecture sequences taught by Section faculty include the M2 Neuroscience Sequence on Substance Abuse, the M3 clinical rotation in addiction medicine, and a number of M4 Electives including Addiction Psychiatry, Health Services Research, and Multiculturalism and Addiction.
-In addition, Section faculty supervise the PGY I clinical rotation on Addiction Psychiatry and a PGY II rotation on Addiction Training of Family Medicine residents.
+Medical education lecture sequences taught by Program faculty include the M2 Neuroscience Sequence on Substance Abuse, the M3 clinical rotation in addiction medicine, and a number of M4 Electives including Addiction Psychiatry, Health Services Research, and Multiculturalism and Addiction.
+In addition, Program faculty supervise the PGY I clinical rotation on Addiction Psychiatry and a PGY II rotation on Addiction Training of Family Medicine residents.

 Other Educational Activities

-Smaller scale educational activities include monthly section meetings in which outside speakers, as well as in-house faculty update colleagues on their research.
-Research seminars are also regularly scheduled to give Section members the opportunity to practice conference presentations and to allow trainees to present potential job talks in front of an engaged and interactive audience.
+Smaller scale educational activities include monthly Program meetings in which outside speakers, as well as in-house faculty update colleagues on their research.
+Research seminars are also regularly scheduled to give Program members the opportunity to practice conference presentations and to allow trainees to present potential job talks in front of an engaged and interactive audience.